-In this article, we will show how to block DHT by eating certain foods, drinks and snacks.
+In this blog we will show how to block DHT by eating certain foods, drinks and snacks.

-This is a super in-depth article that, to be quite honest with you, is full of mind-blowing facts, you’re never gonna looks at Cashew nuts or tinned soup in the same way.
+This is a super in-depth article that is full of mind-blowing facts, you’re never gonna looks at Cashew nuts or tinned soup in the same way.